anyscale/templates/templates/fine-tune-llm_v2/README.md

         * Training single-node on A100s may end up cheaper than multi-node on A10s if availablity is not an issue
 * Be aware that evaluation and checkpointing introduce their own memory-requirements
    * If things look good, run fine-tuning for a full epoch.
-* After you have followed the steps above, increase batch size as much as possible until your instances don't OOM
+* After you have followed the steps above, increase batch size as much as possible without OOMing.

 We do not guarantee that this will give you optimal settings, but have found this workflow to be helpful ourselves in the past.